Aliases for KLRB1 Gene

-KLRB1 (Killer Cell Lectin-Like Receptor Subfamily B, Member 1) is a Protein Coding gene.
+KLRB1 (Killer Cell Lectin Like Receptor B1) is a Protein Coding gene.
 Diseases associated with KLRB1 include cytomegalovirus infection.
-Among its related pathways are Malaria.
-GO annotations related to this gene include carbohydrate binding and transmembrane signaling receptor activity.
+Among its related pathways are Immune System and Innate Lymphoid Cell Differentiation Pathways.
+GO annotations related to this gene include transmembrane signaling receptor activity and carbohydrate binding.
 An important paralog of this gene is KLRF2.

 UniProtKB/Swiss-Prot for KLRB1 Gene

 Plays an inhibitory role on natural killer (NK) cells cytotoxicity.
 Activation results in specific acid sphingomyelinase/SMPD1 stimulation with subsequent marked elevation of intracellular ceramide.
 Activation also leads to AKT1/PKB and RPS6KA1/RSK1 kinases stimulation as well as markedly enhanced T-cell proliferation induced by anti-CD3.
 Acts as a lectin that binds to the terminal carbohydrate Gal-alpha(1,3)Gal epitope as well as to the N-acetyllactosamine epitope.
 Binds also to CLEC2D/LLT1 as a ligand and inhibits NK cell-mediated cytotoxicity as well as interferon-gamma secretion in target cells.